Your Well-Being Is Our Priority!

 Matthew Sheldon, LPC

 Matthew Sheldon earned his degree in Clinical Mental Health Counseling from Western Connecticut State University in 2018.
-He has worked in residential, outpatient and inpatient settings treating adults and adolescents struggling with a range of mental health issues including anxiety disorders, mood disorders, psychotic disorders, substance abuse / addiction and adjustment disorders.
-Matthew has worked with diverse populations from the poverty stricken and underserved to middle- and upper-class working professionals.
-He has an appreciation for the fact that mental health issues, as well as recovery from them can strike anyone at any time.
-Pulling ideas and concepts from person-centered therapy, cognitive behavioral therapy, motivational interviewing, solution-focused therapy, and existentialism.
-Matt strives to help clients gain meaningful insight and empower them to make helpful, personally meaningful changes.
+He has worked in residential, outpatient and inpatient settings treating adults and adolescents struggling with a range of mental health issues including anxiety disorders, mood disorders, psychotic disorders, substance abuse/addiction and adjustment disorders.
+Matthew has worked with diverse populations from the poverty stricken and underserved to middle-and upper-class working professionals.
+He has an appreciation for the fact that mental health issues, as well as recovery from them, can strike anyone at any time.
+Matt's approach pulls from ideas and concepts from person-centered therapy, cognitive behavioral therapy, motivational interviewing, solution-focused therapy, and existentialism.
+He strives to help clients gain meaningful insight and empower them to make helpful, personally meaningful changes.